Ewert-Technologies/notarytool-gradle/README.md

 ```

 #### submissionStatus
-Retrieves the status of a notarization submission.
+This task retrieves the status of a notarization submission.
 If the status is `Accepted` or `Invalid` it also provides
 a link to download the associated submission log.

 To get help on the task use: